-6.5.1 If an engine oil is transferred more than once after being shipped to a distributor by a marketer/blender, practices outlined in Section 6 shall be followed by each entity transferring the oil.
+6.5.1.
+If an engine oil is transferred more than once after being shipped to a distributor by a BEOP, practices outlined in Section 6 shall be followed by each entity transferring the oil.
 This is mandatory to maintain chain of custody and ensure the final user of the engine oil receives the proper information on the oil.

-6.5.2 Distributors operating in accordance with this standard that receive engine oil from another distributor shall draw a minimum of 4 ounces of engine oil from each delivery vehicle compartment from which delivery is accepted.
+Distributors operating in accordance with this standard, and that receive engine oil from another distributor, shall draw for retention a minimum of 4 ounces of engine oil from each delivery vehicle compartment from which delivery is accepted.
+The samples shall be retained for a minimum of 6 months in an environment that a.
+Product name (or suitable identifier as permitted in 4.3)